volodymyrhudyma/blog/content/blog/2020-04-28-var-let-and-const-in-javascript-what-is-the-difference.md

 ---
-title: Var, let and const in Javascript.
-What is the difference?
+title: Var, let and const In JavaScript.
+What Is The Difference?
 tag:
   - JavaScript
+promote: false
 metaDescription: Learn the differences between var, let and const.
 During a long time, "var" keyword was a king in JavaScript world.
 teaser: During a long time, "var" keyword was a king in JavaScript world.
 You